Kelvur/my-config/guides/git_ssh_config.md

 ### Multiple Git Accounts in the Same Host

-If you have multiple accounts in the same git server, here is how you can configurate multiple ssh keys for each one.
+If you have multiple accounts in the same git server, here is how you can configure multiple ssh keys for each one.
 - Remove the NAME in the `Host` line
 - Add a hyphen(-) followed of the USERNAME after the URL